 Visitors and staff from a range of statutory and voluntary agencies can support and enhance sex and relationship education programmes when part of the College's Personal Development programme.
-However, they must not be used to abdicate the responsibility of the College and be relied upon solely to deliver sex and relationship education.
+However, they must not be used to abdicate the responsibility of the College and be solely relied upon to deliver sex and relationship education.
 The use of visitors is part of a planned, coherent and integrated approach.

-Before involving a visitor, consider the following:
+Before involving a visitor, the following consideration with be made: